Lawrence Washington (1602–1652)

 Lawrence Washington (1602 – 21 January 1652) was a High Church rector of the Church of England.
-He was an early ancestor to the Washington family of Virginia, being the great-great-grandfather of U.S. President George Washington.
+He was an early ancestor to the Washington family of Virginia, being the paternal great-great-grandfather of U.S. President George Washington.

 Family

 Washington was born in 1602.
-He was the fifth son of Lawrence Washington (1565–1616) of Sulgrave Manor, Northamptonshire, son and heir of Robert Washington (1544–1619), of Sulgrave by his first wife Elizabeth Lyte, daughter and heiress of Walter Lyte of Radway, Warwickshire.
-His mother was Margaret Butler (d.
-16 March 1651), the eldest daughter and co-heiress of William Butler of Tyes Hall in Cuckfield, Sussex, and Margaret Greeke, the daughter of Thomas Greeke, gentleman, of Palsters, Lancashire.
+He was the fifth son of Lawrence Washington (1565–1616) of Sulgrave Manor, Northamptonshire, son and heir of Robert Washington (1544–1619), of Sulgrave by his first wife Elizabeth Lyte, daughter and heiress of Walter Lyte of Radway Grange, Warwickshire, and wife Ursula Woodford.
+His mother was Margaret Butler (1568 – 16 March 1651), the eldest daughter and co-heiress of William Butler of Tyes Hall in Cuckfield, West Sussex, and Margaret Greeke, the daughter of Thomas Greeke, gentleman, of Palsters, Lancashire.

 Lawrence Washington had seven brothers: Robert, Sir John, Sir William, Richard, Thomas, Gregory, and George; and nine sisters: Elizabeth, Joan, Margaret, Alice, Frances, Amy, Lucy, Barbara, and Jane.
 His elder brother, Sir William Washington, married Anne Villiers, half-sister of James I's favourite, George Villiers, 1st Duke of Buckingham.

-Washington was the great-great-grandson of John Washington (1478–1528) and Margaret Kitson, the sister of Sir Thomas Kitson of Hengrave.
+Washington was a great-grandson of Lawrence Washington (c.
+1500-c.
+1583) and wife Amy Partiger (?-1564) and a great-great-grandson of John Washington (1478–1528) and wife Margaret Kitson, the sister of Sir Thomas Kitson of Hengrave Hall in Suffolk.